Azure/bicep-types-az/generated/digitaltwins/microsoft.digitaltwins/2021-06-30-preview/types.md

 * **endpointType**: 'ServiceBus' (Required): The type of Digital Twins endpoint
 * **endpointUri**: string: The URL of the ServiceBus namespace for identity-based authentication.
 It must include the protocol 'sb://'.
 * **entityPath**: string: The ServiceBus Topic name for identity-based authentication.
-* **primaryConnectionString**: string: PrimaryConnectionString of the endpoint for key-based authentication.
+* **primaryConnectionString**: string {secure}: PrimaryConnectionString of the endpoint for key-based authentication.
 Will be obfuscated during read.
-* **secondaryConnectionString**: string: SecondaryConnectionString of the endpoint for key-based authentication.
+* **secondaryConnectionString**: string {secure}: SecondaryConnectionString of the endpoint for key-based authentication.
 Will be obfuscated during read.

 ## DigitalTwinsIdentity